-This course introduces students to the distinguishing features and traditional elements of poems, plays, fiction, and nonfiction writing.
-Students read classic and contemporary works in each of these genres, while attending to how a given text adheres to or plays with generic norms.
-Readings in genre theory will accompany each unit of the course.
+This course is for new creative writers and explores a broad range of fiction and poetry.
+Students read classic and contemporary works in these genres, while attending to how a given text adheres to or plays with generic norms.
 This is the foundational first course for the BFA major.